Essential Digital Language to Know

-When it comes to understanding and teaching digital language, it’s good to start with language that is used regularly.
+When it comes to understanding and teaching digital language, it’s good to start with language that is regularly used.
+Here some explanations of digital terms that you, or learners, may have heard before but may not fully understand.

 Digital Language Dictionary

 Digital language is always changing – visually, verbally and physically – to adapt to new technologies in the digital world.
-As you use these resources check to be sure that they are still up to date, and add to it as well!
+As you use the resources, be sure to check that they are still up to date, and also add to these!

-ICON – Activity: Downloadable handout of p.17 from Tech Talk Student Manual on CLN Template of Language Name Game
+Downloadable handout of Matching Words to Definition p.17 from Tech Talk Student Manual on CLN Template

 A computer refers to a digital device that uses information or data to get tasks done.
 It can process data, store it and also get the data back again for the user.